FrankC37/seal-team/Dendron/Work Notes/Grainger.Fulfillment.current issues.md

 - This should find any items that wont return their bin in other key searched we are building

 - The Bin should still be able to be pulled from Inventory Detail : Bin Number

-- Ask Wen about what field would be the best to use for Item Bi\n
-    - Some fields would need to be adjusted for this to fully work

 ### Search for partial intime with 0 backlog